 Evalin Ashryver

-Originally a Princess of Wendlyn, she later became the Princess of Terrasen when she married Rhoe Galathynius.
+Evalin Ashryver was originally a Princess of Wendlyn, then she later became the Princess of Terrasen when she married Rhoe Galathynius.

 Rhoe Galathynius